 A friend and original mentor in advertising heard he wanted to be a writer/illustrator and introduced him to his current publisher.
 Myke impressed this publisher and the long process of bringing a book to market began.

 How did Myke become an illustrator?
-Do he train for it, or is it in his blood?
+Did he train for it, or is it in his blood?

 It’s a mixture of things.
 Myke believes he has always been driven towards illustration by something inside him.
 But when he looks back over old art projects and art assignments they look like other kids of the same age.
 So there is an element of training and an element of being in your blood.

-Myke’s best suggest to become great at anything is “practice, practice and more practice.
+Myke’s best suggestion to become great at anything is “practice, practice and more practice.
 Draw until your fingers bleed (figure of of speech).”